Why NAFTA's Six Advantages Outweigh Its Six Disadvantages

 NAFTA's Pros Outweigh Its Cons

 NAFTA's disadvantages are significant.
-Can anything justify the loss of entire industries in New York or Michigan, worker mistreatment in the United States or in the maquiladora program, and environmental damage along the border?
+Can anything justify the loss of entire industries in New York or Michigan?
+Worker mistreatment in the United States or in the maquiladora program is significant.
+NAFTA may also be responsible for environmental damage along the border.

 But from an economic perspective, NAFTA is a success.
 Without it, the United States would not be as strong a competitor with the European Union or China.
 That's critical now that both of these trade areas rank above the United States as the world's largest economies.